Open Source · Built from Inside City Hall

 Automation before AI

 Not everything needs a language model.
 Sometimes a well-structured automation does the job.
 Just as important: CivicWork helps municipalities say no to AI where it doesn’t belong.
-Staff are getting pitched AI solutions for everything — having a principled framework for declining, not out of fear but out of clarity, is as valuable as knowing where to deploy.
+Staff are getting pitched AI solutions for everything, and having a principled framework for declining, not out of fear but out of clarity, is as valuable as knowing where to deploy.

 03